NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/use-cases/smb.md

 {{<render file="tunnel/_warp-to-tunnel-intro.md">}}

-### 1. Connect the server to Cloudflare
+### 1. Connect the server to Khulnasoft

-1. Create a Cloudflare Tunnel for your server by following our [dashboard setup guide](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/).
+1. Create a Khulnasoft Tunnel for your server by following our [dashboard setup guide](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/).
 You can skip the connect an application step and go straight to connecting a network.

 2. In the **Private Networks** tab for the tunnel, enter the private IP address of your server (or a range that includes the server IP).